Besatkassaie/Besatkassaie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://uwaterloo.ca/data-systems-group/'> Data Systems Group</a>, <p>David R. Cheriton School of Computer Science,</p> University of Waterloo
+subtitle: <a href='https://uwaterloo.ca/data-systems-group/'> Data Systems Group</a>
+David R. Cheriton School of Computer Science University of Waterloo

 profile:
   align: right